 1. What are Nunum leaves, and where are they commonly found?

 Nunum leaves, also known as Ocimum gratissimum or African basil, are a type of basil native to Africa and parts of Asia.
-They are commonly used in traditional medicine, cooking, and even in religious practices in various cultures.
+They are commonly used in traditional medicine, cooking, and religious practices in various cultures.

 2. What are the main health benefits of Nunum leaves?

 Nunum leaves are known for their antimicrobial, anti-inflammatory, and antioxidant properties.
-They can help with digestive issues, boost immune function, aid in respiratory health, and may also relieve pain from sore muscles and joints.
+They can help with digestive issues, boost immune function, aid in respiratory health, and may relieve pain from sore muscles and joints.

 3. How can Nunum leaves be used to treat respiratory conditions?